20 ft x 12 ft grid at 18 in spacing

 This is a simple material takeoff.
 Structural spacing, bar size, laps, chairs, cover, edge distance, and local code need professional design.

-Use this free rebar calculator to estimate a simple two-direction rebar grid from slab dimensions, bar spacing, stock bar length, and waste.
+Use this free rebar calculator to estimate slab rebar grid counts, total linear feet, and stock bars to buy from slab size, spacing, bar length, and waste.

 20 ft x 12 ft grid at 18 in spacing